• Skip to primary navigation

 • To make the streusel, add the flour, sugar, and salt to the bowl of a mini food processor and whirl around a few times using the pulse function.

 • Add the oats, pumpkin seeds, and butter.
-Pulse until you have coarse crumbs about one-half the size of peas.
+Pulse until it becomes coarse crumbs about one-half the size of peas.
 Set aside.

-• Preheat the oven to 375˚F and fill the cavities of two regular sized muffin tins with cupcake liners.
+• Preheat the oven to 375˚F and fill the cavities of two regular sized muffin tins with paper liners.

 • Whisk together the flour, baking soda, baking powder, cinnamon, cloves, nutmeg, and salt in a medium bowl and set aside.

-• Using a stand mixer fitted with the whisk attachment, beat the butter and sugar until creamy, about 3 - 4 minutes.
+• Using a stand mixer fitted with the whisk attachment and a large bowl, beat the butter and sugar until fluffy, about 3 - 4 minutes.

 • Add the eggs, one at a time, allowing each egg to be completely absorbed before adding the next.
-Add the applesauce, pumpkin, and vanilla, and beat until blended.
+Add the applesauce, pumpkin, vanilla, and orange juice.
+Beat at a medium speed until well blended.

 « Best Ever French Braised Cabbage